Read our latest case study

 The nine-course menu draws from Java, Sumatra, Sulawesi, Kalimantan, Maluku and the Lesser Sunda Islands, presented with a precision and elegance that goes well beyond what most international visitors associate with Indonesian food.
 The opening "snack wheel" is a rotating selection of small bites from across the country, each described by region, and one of the most effective scene-setters in Southeast Asian dining.
 By the time the formal courses begin, guests already have a working geography of the cuisine they're about to eat.

 Recent menus have featured smoked pork belly with fermented sambal from Kupang, mud crab marinated with ginger, sweet soy and grated coconut from Samarinda, and a remarkable lamb curry from Aceh.
-The room is more intimate than Locavore NXT: light woods, rattan partitions, a warmth that's closer to a family home than a formal restaurant.
+The restaurant is more intimate than Locavore NXT: light woods, rattan partitions, a warmth that's closer to a family home than a formal restaurant.

 If you only have one dinner and you want to leave Bali with a deeper understanding of Indonesian food, this is the answer.
 If you have two dinners, do Nusantara and Locavore NXT.
 They're sibling restaurants but the experiences are distinct enough to be worth doing both.